bazer/Modl/README.md

 * Object cache
 * Change tracking with versioning
 * Readers and writers are plugins
-* Models have a unique id, a timestamp and a checksum
 * Keeps track of relations between models, including inheritance
-* Uses interfaces and extension methods to have as clean model classes as possible
+* Uses interfaces and extension methods to leave your classes as clean as possible

 ##Use cases
-* Memory
+* Memory storage
 * Json
 * Xml
 * Csv